-Property Owner Details:
+Property Owner Det tails:

 Property Owner:

 Lot number:

 Name:

 Postal address:

 Email:

 Phone number:

-House Designer / Architect:
+House Designer / Ar rchitect:

 Name:

 Company name:

 Postal address:

 Email:

 Phone number:

-Contact for Design Approval:
+Contact for Design I Approval:

 Name:

 Email:

 Phone number:

-Property Owner Authority:

-I/we confirm that the application is complete and an accurate reflection of development.
-It is agree that I/we are liable for all charges in respect of this application.
-Any agent noted above is authorised to act on my/our behalf.
+Property Owner Aut I/we confirm that development.
+It is application.
+Any ag thority: the application is complete and an accurate reflection o agree that I/we are liable for all charges in respect of this ent noted above is authorised to act on my/our behalf.

 Signed:

 Name:

 Date: